 Virtual Extensible LAN (VXLAN) is an overlay technology for network virtualization.
 It provides Layer 2 extension over a shared Layer 3 underlay infrastructure network, by using the MAC address in an IP/User Datagram Protocol (MAC in IP/UDP) tunneling encapsulation.
 The initial IETF VXLAN standards defined a multicast-based flood-and-learn VXLAN without a control plane.

 It relies on data-based flood-and-learn behavior for remote VXLAN tunnel endpoint (VTEP) peer-discovery and remote end-host learning.
-BGP-EVPN, as the control plane for VXLAN, overcomes the limitations of flood-and-learn mechanism.
+BGP-EVPN, as the control plane for VXLAN, overcomes the limitations of the flood-and-learn mechanism.

 Test Bed